 Good News!
 The Quirky Kid Clinic is now a registered provider under the National Disability Insurance Scheme (NDIS).

 The NDIS is aimed at providing increased access to services for people living with disability.
 The funding scheme is designed to provide the right support according to each person’s needs and goals.
 It supports the delivery of specialised individual therapy, and individual assessment for early childhood intervention.

 Eligible families can access services from a panel of Service Providers, like the Quirky Kid Clinic, to help cover the cost of early intervention.
 Please ask us about which psychologists you can see and the services you can access using your NDIS plan.

 In NSW, the NDIS will be rolled out by district.
 When the NDIS commences in a district, people currently receiving supports through New South Wales Government specialist disability services will be moving first.
 Existing Commonwealth and state-based services and supports will continue until eligible people with a disability start their plans with the NDIS.

-If you have an agency or managed plan, we will need a copy of your NDIS plan to proceed with services.
-To begin, please call our reception on + 02 9362 9297 and we can organise an initial consultation with one of our psychologists, to formulate a plan moving forward.
+- To begin, if you have an agency or managed plan, please call our reception on + 02 9362 9297 (make sure to mention the NDIS) and we can organise an initial consultation with one of our psychologists, to formulate a plan moving forward.

 For more information on how you can use your NDIS funding with the Quirky Kid Clinic, please call + 02 9362 9297 or email us at firstname.lastname@example.org